Za (guilds): Muromachi period

-It was not until the Muromachi period (1336–1467) that the za really came to be a significant presence in Japan's economic world.
+It was not until the Muromachi period (1336–1467) that the za came to be a significant presence in Japan's economic world.
 By this time, many more za had appeared, and were larger, more organized, and more well-connected with temples, shrines, and nobles.
 While many associated themselves with temples and shrines, many other guilds allied themselves with noble families, gaining protection in exchange for a sharing of the profits.
 For example, Kyoto's yeast-brewers were associated with the Kitano Tenman-gū shrine, and the oil brokers had the Tendai monastery of Enryakuji as their patron.
 The gold leaf makers of Kyoto placed themselves under the protection of the Konoe family, and the fishmongers under the Saionji, a particularly powerful and wealthy family, who earned two-thirds of the profits of Kyoto's fish markets from the arrangement.

-During this period, agricultural and economic advancement and growth was quite rapid in the countryside, or "Home Provinces", and za began to conglomerate into groups organized by their locality, not by their trade.
+During this period, agricultural and economic advancement and growth was rapid in the countryside, or "Home Provinces", and za began to conglomerate into groups organized by their locality, not by their trade.
 These rural za were generally associations of wealthier peasant farmers who combined to sell oil, bamboo, rice, or other agricultural products in bulk; they occasionally allowed urban brokers to join their guilds, to act as their proxy or guide in the city markets.
-However, in the large cities, where economic progress was occurring in a different way, za formed up, as might be expected, by trade, and began to concentrate themselves in small sections of the city.
-Ginza, meaning "silver za" (silver trade guild), in Tokyo, is one of the most famous place-names to reflect this activity, though the Guildhall area of London, on the other side of the world, is a perfect example of the equivalent English activity.
+However, in the large cities, where economic progress was occurring in a different way, za formed up and began to concentrate themselves in small sections of the city.
+Ginza, meaning "silver za" (silver trade guild), in Tokyo, is one of the most famous place-names to reflect this activity, though the Guildhall area of London, on the other side of the world, is an example of the equivalent English activity.

 Towards the end of the Muromachi period, the za began to grow independent of the noble families, temples, and shrines they had placed themselves under, having grown large enough and powerful enough to protect themselves.
 This independence also allowed the za to further its own interests, namely profit; the za began to realize at this time that they had the power to alter market prices, and began to show signs of monopolistic activity.
-While most used their monopoly power only in retail sales of their particular trade good to consumers, some, such as the salt dealers of Yamato Province, would purchase raw materials wholesale, entering arrangements by which they could deny other guilds and other merchants of these materials.
+While most used their monopoly power in retail sales of their particular trade good to consumers, some, such as the salt dealers of Yamato Province, would purchase raw materials wholesale, entering arrangements by which they could deny other guilds and other merchants of these materials.

 Though mostly independent from their former patrons, many guilds still engaged in agreements for protection with noble families on a one-time, rather than permanent, basis.
 However, their independence and increasing power earned many za political enemies; some from their former patrons.
 As the Muromachi period came to an end, in the late 15th century, other forms of economic associations arose which were less monopolistic, and which challenged the supremacy of the za.